-In this respect, the U.S. has a particular position, being a modern state with is security focus based on independence, as well as a post-modern one in its desire to promote values such as democracy (see table 3).
+In this respect, the U.S. has a particular position, being a modern state with is security focus based on independence, as well as a post-modern one in its desire to promote values such as democracy (Figure 3 below).